 "...bright, tenacious and happy to accommodate the client’s needs..."; "...a fearsome advocate with a first-rate intellect..."(Chambers UK, 2015)

-Stephanie regularly undertakes advocacy and drafting work relating to a wide range of dry shipping, transport and commodities disputes.
-She advises on Time Charterparties including a range of standard forms, including NYPE 1946 and 1993 and Shelltime 4; late and early redelivery disputes, speed and consumption claims, off-hire, employment and agency claims, bunker quality disputes, oil major approvals clauses, and unsafe port claims.
-Stephanie also regularly deals with voyage charters and bills of lading on a range of standard forms, and provides advice upon issues ranging from demurrage to time bar clauses and cargo claims, including Hague/Hague-Visby Rules issues.
+Stephanie regularly undertakes advocacy and drafting work relating to a wide range of dry shipping disputes.
+She advises on time and voyage charterparty claims including a range of standard forms (such as NYPE 1946 and 1993, Shelltime 4 and gencon); late and early redelivery disputes; speed and consumption claims; off-hire; NYPE Interclub Agreement disputes; employment and agency claims, bunker quality disputes, oil major approvals clauses, and unsafe port claims; demurrage and despatch claims; time bar clauses; responsibility for cargo claims under charterparties and Hague/Hague-Visby Rules issues.

 Examples of Stephanie’s work in this area include: